 Jeff: And yet the founders were very afraid of and very reluctant to even have political parties.

 Kevin: Yes.
-So political parties in the 18th-century imagination are quite different from what we understand of as political parties.
-If you read someone like Washington or someone like John Adams talk about political parties, what they mean by that, if you hear the word party, think of seditious conspiracy against the government.
+So political parties in the 18th-century imagination are quite different from what we understand as political parties.
+If you read someone like Washington or someone like John Adams talk about political parties, what they mean by that, if you hear the word party, think of a seditious conspiracy against the government.
 That’s really what a political party, to them, meant.
 They were thinking about the small city-states of Italy where a political party would be a secret faction who’s going to try to take over the government and murder the current incumbents and put themselves into power.

 The idea of a mass political party as a team who’s trying to win elections within the rules of the game.
 That was really not what they thought of as parties because they didn’t– they were really inventing mass electoral democracy in the late 18th century.
 It’s part of that limitation of what their imagination could foresee.
 Very smart people, very innovative, but they couldn’t foresee everything, and that was definitely part of the limits.